categories

 At the same time, it’s not exclusionary, as suggested by the use of “over”, and not “instead”.
 Formal communication does not exclude informal channels; documentation does not exclude hands-on experience.
 The Remote Manifesto suggests that the best results are achieved through a mixture of different actions – it’s just that these choices have to be informed.

-Hybrid-remote: a Stepping Stone
+Hybrid-Remote: A Stepping Stone

 Culturally, GitLab views the hybrid-remote workplace as an intermediary stage.
 It’s not surprising – in this work model, the employees have to negotiate with the management for the right to work remotely.
 As a result, the office is considered to be inherently justified, and other modes of operation need to be weighed against it.
 The scales, of course, are tipped in favor of the former.